jonperron/carbem/Contributing.md

 ### Rust Guidelines

 * Follow standard Rust formatting: `cargo fmt`
+* Pass all Clippy lints: `cargo clippy --all-targets --all-features -- -D warnings`
 * Use meaningful variable and function names
 * Add documentation for public APIs
 * Include examples in documentation when helpful

+**Note**: Both `cargo fmt` and `cargo clippy` are enforced in CI and will block pull requests if they fail.

 ### Commit Messages